chrisruffalo/gudgeon/docs/ROADMAP.md

   * Integration tests that use start/stop mechanics for end-to-end testing
   * File watching and reloading minimal configuration changes without service restart or downtime (hot reload)
 * Metrics
-  * Local instance metrics storage
+  * **Done:** Local instance metrics storage
   * Exporting to Prometheus and InfluxDB (followed by others as desired)
+* Query Log
+  * Reverse name lookups for clients (possibly netbios names or other names if possible for things not in DNS infrastructure)
 * Web UI
   * Searchable query log
-  * Metrics widgets
+  * Metrics graph widgets
 * Logging:
   * Use actual, configurable, logging framework instead of fmt.Printf
 * Rules